+If the feedscrew does not slide up on the spline, it may be necessary to push down and in, while turning the feedscrew slightly to engage the drive spline.
+The feedscrew will jump in another inch when it is seated on the spline.
+Check the head space!
 The head space should be checked on a weekly basis.
 The head space is 3/4" on all DGI grinder units.
 This should be done with the excluder seal removed.
 Spacers should be added if the measurement is more than 3/4".
 Spacers should be removed if less than 3/4".

 HEAD SPACE ADJUSTMENT.
+A TYPE.

-Item 1 is the 3/4" Adjustment Washer.
-These are used with a 3/4"-10 X 1-1/2" long Adjustment Bolt Add or subtract washers to obtain the 3/4" head space dimension.
+Item 1 is our Adjustment Washer Part Number 1615 (1/16" thick) and or Adjustment Washer Part Number 1614 (1/8" thick).
+These are used with the Thrust Screw Part Number 1468 or the Adjustment Bolt Part Number 0607 (Item 2).
+Add or subtract washers to obtain the 3/4" head space dimension.